annusgit/ForestCoverChange/README.md

 ### Patch-wise classification of Sentinel-2 Satellite Images.
 We used the [Eurosat](https://arxiv.org/pdf/1709.00029.pdf) data set and a [Resnet-50](https://pytorch.org/docs/stable/torchvision/models.html#torchvision.models.resnet50) model for classifying 64*64 patches of image
-The following images show our results one different landscapes
+The following images show our results one different landscapes.
+It should be noted that these images were not a part of the training or test set.
+They were downloaded separately from [scihub](https://scihub.copernicus.eu) for inference.
+Here is Germany
-* Germany
 ![alt text](results/german_patchwise_1.png)
 ![alt text](results/german_patchwise_2.png)
-* Pakistan (Peshawar Region)
+and now Peshawar region in Pakistan
 ![alt text](results/peshawar_patchwise_1.png)
 ![alt text](results/peshawar_patchwise_2.png)
-* Pakistan (Muzaffarabad Region)
+and Muzaffarabad, again in Pakistan
 ![alt text](results/muzaffarabad_patchwise_1.png)
 ![alt text](results/muzaffarabad_patchwise_2.png)